koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 So when we create a custom renderer, we have to implement this.

 In other words, you can enable Hooks, Suspense, and Concurrent Mode on your custom renderer without implementing them yourself.

+If you are interested in the architecure, please see the slide I presented last year at this link.
 -->

 # Architecture of React